Through vibrant colors, thoughtful composition, and a unique painting technique, I reveal the quiet drama of daily life and the essence of a place.

 I am fully engaged in the observation process: A couple shopping for lanterns in Shanghai, the nighttime crowd in a snow-covered Times Square, a lone motorcyclist gazing at Pikes Peak, artists vying for attention in a Paris square, silent crowds paying their respect at Ground Zero, night life on a Hong Kong street, dawn breaking over a sleeping Venice, a solitary couple embracing as snow quietly falls on Columbia University.
 These are some of the scenes that catch my eye and serve as inspiration for my work.

 Don Sexton’s mixed media paintings employ vivid colors to capture the spirit of specific places, and have been featured in numerous solo and group exhibitions throughout NY and CT.
 His work resides in collections in the United States, Europe, and Australia.
-He has won several awards, including Best in Show and Best in Mixed Media, and is frequently engaged for commission projects.
+He has won several awards, including Best in Show, Best in Mixed Media, and Artist of the Month and is frequently engaged for commission projects.
 Professional affiliations include The Kent Art Association in Kent, CT; The Mamaroneck Artists’ Guild in Mamaroneck, NY; The Washington Artists’ Association in Washington, CT; and the NY/CT/MA-based group 14th Colony Artists.
+Images of his work appear in Salann magazine and in Art of Connection.

 Sexton received a B.A. in mathematics and studio arts from Wesleyan University.
 He has a Masters and a Ph.D. degree from the University of Chicago.
 He has pursued painting, drawing, printmaking, and etching studies at The New School and The Stacy Studio Workshop in New York, NY, and at The American Center for the Arts in Paris.